 The Deutz Model 1011 and 2011 series engines don’t rely upon cast iron timing gears like most industrial engines.
 Rather they use a timing belt.
 This belt should be changed every 800 to 1,000 hours Because the engine is an interference fit engine, if the belt fails the pistons will hit the head and cause expensive damage.
 This will result in much yelling and screaming.
 As a result we encourage you to change this belt regularly.
-In our experience, when a someone buys a Deutz powered machine, especially one that has been in rental service, he should assume that the belt has never been changed out and immediately change this belt to avoid headaches.
+In our experience, when a someone buys a Deutz powered machine, especially one that has been in rental service, or on a stump grinder, he should assume that the belt has never been changed out and immediately change this belt to avoid headaches.

 Deutz diesel oil coolers can be difficult to install correctly.
 These Deutz oil coolers look easy to install, however, there are a couple tricks to the trade that you should know about.
 Let’s dive right in.Read More